-Figure 2: LDP Obj ectives LDP Objective 1 Sustainable Population Growth: To encourage a sustainable level and distribution of population growth.
-LDP Objective 2 Welsh Language and Culture: To protect and enhance Welsh language and culture.
-LDP Objective 3 Housing Provision: To ensure the sufficient provision of land for the delivery of a range and choice of housing and affordable housing to address local housing needs.
-LDP Objective 4 Regeneration: To promote the suitable reuse of previously developed land and the continued regeneration of local communities.
-LDP Objective 5 Infrastructure: To ensure that community infrastructure and open space supports the regeneration of local communities.
-LDP Objective 6 Sustainable Design: To promote high quality, sustainable and inclusive design and support measures which mitigate the predicted effects of climate change.
-LDP Objective7 Transport: To support an integrated transport system, promote active travel and ensure new developments are accessible by walking, cycling and public transport links.
-LDP Objective 8 Community Facilities: To support existing community facilities and suitable community led development.
-LDP Objective 9 Heritage and Cultural Assets: To protect, enhance and promote all heritage, historic and cultural assets.
-LDP Objective 10 Biodiversity: LDP Objective 11 To improve ecosystem resilience and connectivity which support habitats and species of principle importance.
-To protect and enhance the character and appearance of the Countryside and Landscape: landscape and the countryside.
-LDP Objective 12 Economic Development: To provide and safeguard appropriate land for economic and skills development.
-LDP Objective 13 Rural Economy: To strengthen and diversify the rural economy.
-LDP Objective 14 Town and Local Centres: To develop the town and local centres as accessible, attractive, viable and vibrant places.
-LDP Objective 15 Leisure, Recreation and Tourism: To support sustainable tourism, leisure and recreation developments and encourage an all year round tourism industry.
-LDP Objective 16 Renewable Energy: To promote renewable and low carbon energy.
-LDP Objective 17 Minerals: To ensure a sustainable supply of minerals.
-LDP Objective 18 Sustainable Resources & Waste: To promote the efficient use of materials and resources and ensure an integrated network of waste management facilities.
+Figure 2: LDP Ob actives rigule 2.
+LDF Obj eclives LDP Objective 1 To encourage a sustainable level and distribution of Sustainable population growth.
+Population Growth: popolanon g.o.m.i LDP Objective 2 To protect and enhance Welsh language and culture.
+Welsh Language 3 and Culture: LDP Objective 3 To ensure the sufficient provision of land for the delivery of a Housing Provision: range and choice of housing and affordable housing to address local housing needs.
+LDP Objective 4 To promote the suitable reuse of previously developed land Regeneration: and the continued regeneration of local communities.
+LDP Objective 5 To ensure that community infrastructure and open space Infrastructure: supports the regeneration of local communities.
+LDP Objective 6 To promote high quality, sustainable and inclusive design and Sustainable Design: support measures, which mitigate the predicted effects of climate, change.
+LDP Objective7 To support an integrated transport system, promote active Transport: travel and ensure new developments are accessible by walking, cycling and public transport links.
+LDP Objective 8 To support existing community facilities and suitable Community community led development.
+Facilities: LDP Objective 9 To protect, enhance and promote all heritage, historic and Heritage and cultural assets.
+Cultural Assets: LDP Objective 10 To improve ecosystem resilience and connectivity which Biodiversity: support habitats and species of principle importance.
+LDP Objective 11 To protect and enhance the character and appearance of the Countryside and landscape and the countryside.
+Landscape: To provide and cafe award appropriate land for economic and LDP Objective 12 Economic To provide and safeguard appropriate land for economic and skills development.
+Development: skiis development.
+LDP Objective 13 To strengthen and diversify the rural economy.
+Rural Economy: To strengther and diversity the foldi economy.
+LDP Objective 14 To develop the town and local centres as accessible, Town and Local attractive, viable and vibrant places.
+Centres: LDP Objective 15 To support sustainable tourism, leisure and recreation Leisure, Recreation developments and encourage an all year round tourism and Tourism: industry.
+LDP Objective 16 To promote renewable and low carbon energy.
+Renewable Energy: LDP Objective 17 To ensure a sustainable supply of minerals.
+Minerals: LDP Objective 18 To promote the efficient use of materials and resources and Sustainable ensure an integrated network of waste management facilities.
+Resources & Waste: